Undrið FF

-Undrið FF is a Faroese football team from the Faroese capital Tórshavn.
+Undrið FF is a Faroese football team based in the capital Tórshavn.
 The team also plays at the Hoyvíkvøllur.
 The club was founded 18 January 2006, under the name Undrið FF.
 This makes the team one of the youngest member of the Faroe Islands Football Association.

 History

 The idea to found the new football team began with a birthday party in 2005.

 In the 2021 season, the team cruise-controlled through the season, gaining promotion to the 1.
 Deild for the first time in the club's history.
 This was the first season that chairman, Arnar Lognberg, was in charge of the team for a full calendar year.

 Name

 The team is named after its first team sponsor, the Faroese representative of the Icelandic soap producer Undri, which means wonder in Icelandic.
 It means the same in the Faroese language, however a definite article is added making it Undrið, but the Faroese pronunciation remains the same.
 (In Icelandic, they would be different).